top of page

 Freezer:

 Freeze for up to 2 months.
-Let thaw for about 10 minutes before enjoying.
+Let thaw 10 minutes before eating.

 Comments